edgedb/edgedb/docs/stdlib/sequence.rst

 .. eql:function:: std::sequence_next(seq: schema::ScalarType) -> int64

-    Returns the next incrementation of a sequence to its next value.
+    Increments the given sequence to its next value and returns that value.

-    Sequence advancement is done atomically; each concurrent session and transaction will receive a distinct sequence value:
+    Sequence advancement is done atomically; each concurrent session and transaction will receive a distinct sequence value.

     .. code-block:: edgeql-repl